Senate Policy: 56-30, Withdrawal

 If timing does not permit an initial presentation of the military orders, the student may later initiate the withdrawal by providing a formal request in writing, personally signed, and sent to the University Registrar, 114 Shields Building, University Park, PA 16802; or by FAX to 814-863-1929.
 A copy of the military orders and formal correspondence as described above must also be provided.

 The University Registrar will initiate the withdrawal action on behalf of the student.
 In addition to the various offices normally notified by the withdrawal action, the Fee Assessor will be specifically notified.
+When approved, the notation "military withdrawal" will be provided on the transcript.

 The Office of Student Aid will review eligibility for aid funds already received by the student.
 Students will be evaluated and advised on the status of their financial aid based on the date of their withdrawal.
 Students will also be advised of actions required to defer loan(s) repayments based on active military duty.